ironmansoftware/powershell-universal/ROADMAP.md

 ### Bug Fix Release (5.0.x)

 Bug fix releases may be released at any time between minor versions to address high or critical bugs.
-As of 5.1.0 and later, bug fix releases will no contain schema changes.
+As of 5.1.0 and later, bug fix releases will not contain schema changes.